What Is Referral Marketing?

 What Makes Referral Marketing So Effective?

 It’s human nature to trust other humans in recommending quality, worthwhile products and services.
-In fact, a study from global marketing research firm Nielsen reports that 92 percent of consumers believe word of mouth recommendations over any other form of marketing.
+In fact, a study from global marketing research firm Nielsen reports that 92 percent of consumers believe word-of-mouth recommendations over any other form of marketing.

 By providing a fantastic business to your clients, they will naturally feel excited to benefit from it, and will want to tell others about it, too.
 You can wholly trust your customers are naturally telling their whole network about your business, right?